NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

 This would result in the command **aaa** for entering the container.
 However, sometimes the CLI requires that a certain set of elements are also set when entering the submode, but without being a list.
-For example the police rules inside a policy map in the Cisco 7200.
+For example, the police rules inside a policy map in the Cisco 7200.

 ```
 container police {